traha-89/ecommerce_demand_forecasting/analysis/executive_summary.md

 - **Customer Care**: Evaluate reduction of temporary agent staffing during the upcoming 8 weeks, considering January and February are relatively less stressful operationally.
 - **Inventory & Fulfillment**: Reduce temporary workforce based on operational efficiency if possible, for warehouse staff involved in picking and packing.
 - **Logistics Capacity Requirement**: Align with logistics partners to adjust capacity requirement for the upcoming low volume months.
-- **Business Impact**: The upcoming recommendations are aimed at cutting costs during low operations months to ensure profitability.
+- **Business Impact**: The upcoming recommendations, on high level are aimed at cutting costs during low operations months to ensure profitability.

 ## Limitations & Next Steps

 ### Limitations
-- **Data Quality**: The `is_promotion` flag is binary and does not differentiate between minor and major promotional events, which may limit forecast accuracy.
+- **Data Quality**: We observed 13 order outliers using the IQR Approach, some of which were in the range of 3000-4000 and were not explained by holidays, promos etc. For these we can further investigate if there could be additional reasons, or they might be incorrect values.
 - **Model Assumptions**: The model assumes that past relationships between demand drivers (holidays, weekends) and outcomes (orders, tickets) will hold true for the forecast horizon.
+For promotions specifically, we have designed the future dataframe to consider the same pattern of promotions as in 2024.
+However, if we know the promo calendar in advance, we can build that in for a more accurate version of the forecast.

 ### Next Steps
 - **Additional Data**: Incorporate data on marketing spend, competitor promotions, and product-specific inventory levels to create more granular and accurate forecasts.